 partial or complete loss of urine control.
 See also overflow incontinence, stress incontinence, urge incontinence.

 being unable to empty the bladder or to urinate (pass urine).
 See also bladder.

 the system that filters blood and helps remove certain chemicals and fluids from the body in the form of urine.
 It includes the kidneys, ureters, bladder, and urethra.
 See also bladder, kidney, ureter, urethra.

 feeling the need to urinate (pass urine) right away.

 to release urine from the bladder.
 See also bladder.

-urine is examined under a microscope to look for cancer and pre-cancer cells.
+a lab test in which urine is examined under a microscope to look for cancer and pre-cancer cells.
 Cytology can also be done on bladder washings.
 Bladder washing samples are taken by putting a salt solution into the bladder through a tube (called a catheter) and then removing the solution for testing.
 See also bladder.

 test to evaluate function of the bladder muscle and sphincters.
 See also bladder, sphincter.